What is mainframe modernization and what are its key benefits?

 2. Enabling hybrid infrastructure

 Maintaining a mainframe doesn't mean organizations can't use cloud-based platforms.
 And modernized mainframes are much easier to connect with the cloud to create a hybrid infrastructure that lets you benefit from both solutions.
-It's important to note that when doing so, data security and cybersecurity overall should be a top priority in your mainframe modernization strategy.
+It's important to note that proactive information risk management, data security, and cybersecurity in general should be a top priority in your mainframe modernization strategy.

 3. Decrease in costs